NoeBerdoz/pgbackrest-expire-retention/README.md

 ## Overview

 This Python script utilizes basic `pgbackrest` commands (`info` and `expire`) to manage backups efficiently.
-When executed at the appropriate time, the script automates the expiration of incremental backups that are more than a week old.
-It also retains the oldest backup per month from the last several months and follows a similar approach for the last years, preserving the oldest backup per year.
+The script automates the expiration of incremental and full backups according to the strategy defined by the users.

+## Retention strategy

+In its default configuration, the script follows the following retention strategy:
+- **Incremental Backups**: Expire backups older than 7 days
+- **Daily Backups**: Retain the latest backup per day for each of the last 30 days
+- **Monthly Backups**: Retain the latest backup per month for each of the last 12 months
+- **Yearly Backups**: Retain the latest backup per year for each of the last 20 years

+The retention time for each backup type can be adapted to the user need by adding parameters to the script (see below).

 ## Usage